japanj/pugs-detection/notebooks/README.md

 - Data Acquisition notebooks can be skipped and user can use the provided raw data to get the reproducible result in data processing till model evaluation result step.

 ## Data Locations
-- Input and output data for these notebooks are stored in the `../data/` folder.
+- Input and output data for these notebooks are stored in the top-level `data` folder.
-- For details on the data structure and file organization, see `../data/README.md` (change to link).
+- For details on the all data used in this project, see [Data folder document](../data/README.md).

 ## Notebook List
 | Notebook name         |  Description           |